manuel-koch/gitover/README.md

 * `{branch}` will get expanded to current repository's branch
 * `{trackingbranch}` will get expanded to current repository's tracking branch
 * `{trunkbranch}` will get expanded to current repository's trunk branch

+### Section `status_commands`

+Can contain a list of repository commands/tools for each status that will be shown when opening context menu within the status tab of currently selected repository-detail area.

+The `cmd` argument supports same expansion of repository depending strings as `repo_commands` and additionally :

+* `{path}` will get expanded to relative path within current repository

 ## GitOver's notion of _trunk_ branch